 Our public lands are currently at risk of being sold off, privatized and lost as a natural resource.

 Here’s the good news, the protection of public lands is a bi-partisan issue.
-Hikers, hunters, anglers, bikers, climbers, hippies and rednecks all enjoy public lands…
+Hikers and hunters, hippies and rednecks all enjoy public lands…

 On this issue, you can leave your identity politics at the door.
 We are in this together.